Non-commutative space time of the relativistic equations with a Coulomb potential using Seiberg-Witten map: Non-commutative time-space Dirac equation

 \section{Non-commutative time-space Dirac equation}

-In this section we study the Dirac equation for a Coulomb interaction ($-e/r$ ) in the free non-commutative time-space.
-Using the modified field equation \eqref{eq:field}, the Dirac equation in a non-commutative time-space in the presence of the vector potential $\hat{A}_{\mu }$ up to the first order of $ \Theta $ can be cast into:
+Now, concerning the Dirac equation in the free non-commutative time-space and in the presence of the vector potential $\hat{A}_{\mu }$ and using the modified field equation \eqref{eq:field}, with the generic field $\hat{\psi}$ we can find the modified Dirac equation up to $\mathcal{O}\left( \Theta ^{2}\right) $ as: